-On December 30, 2021, NEPOOL requested that the FERC accept (i) the memberships of EnPowered USA Inc. (Supplier Sector); and Sheldon Energy LLC [Related Person to Invenergy Energy Management (Supplier Sector)]; and (ii) the termination of the Participant status of ENGIE Power & Gas [Related Person to ENGIE Energy Marketing NA (AR Sector, RG Sub-Sector)].
-Comments on this filing were due on or before January 20, 2022; none were filed.
-This matter is pending before the FERC.
+On February 24, 2022, the FERC accepted (i) the memberships of EnPowered USA Inc. (Supplier Sector); and Sheldon Energy LLC [Related Person to Invenergy Energy Management (Supplier Sector)]; and (ii) the termination of the Participant status of ENGIE Power & Gas [Related Person to ENGIE Energy Marketing NA (AR Sector, RG Sub-Sector)].
+Unless the February 24 order is challenged, this proceeding will be concluded.